kaijaz123/Computer-Vision-Projects/rust_detection/README.md

 # Description
 To detect the rust region of the device in an image.
+Using thresholding segmentation technique and morphological operation to carry out the rust detection process.

 # Output
 Output | Binary Output